Hot products, big profits

 3. Design and personalize

-Use the Product Creator to build designs aligned with personalization trends.
+Use the Product Creator to build your designs around validated trends.

 4. Connect your online store